canstar

 There are three main types of home insurance available to homeowners in the Northern Territory:

-Home building insurance in NT
+Home building insurance

 Sometimes simply referred to as home insurance, this type of policy covers the cost of repairs or rebuilding the physical structure or structures that make up your home.
-Structures that may be covered under home building insurance can include garages, driveways and fencing, as well as fixtures such as built-in cupboards or a hot water heater.
+Structures that may be covered under home building insurance can include garages, driveways, and fencing, as well as fixtures such as built-in cupboards or a hot water heater.

-Contents insurance in NT
+Contents insurance

-Contents insurance is designed to protect you against theft, loss or damage to household items and personal belongings within your home.
-This can range from clothing, furniture and rugs through to appliances such as a fridge or washing machine.
+Contents insurance is designed to protect you against theft, loss, or damage to household items and personal belongings within your home.
+This can range from clothing, furniture, and rugs through to appliances such as a fridge or washing machine.

 Homeowners in NT can choose to take out separate home building insurance and contents cover with different insurance providers.
 However, many providers offer combined home and contents insurance policies, which can work out cheaper than buying two individual policies.